 When will the Patient Safety Bill become law?

 The Bill was presented to the house of the Oireachtas on 5 December 2019; the general principles of the Bill were debated on 12 December 2019.
-The Bill is now at the third Dáil stage, or the Committee Stage.
-At this stage, the Bill is examined section by section and amendments may be made.
-This has been the case since 28 July 2020.
+The Bill has been through the Committee Stage.
+At this stage, the Bill was examined section by section and amendments may have been made.

 Johan Verbruggen is an Associate Solicitor in the Medical Negligence Department at Callan Tansey Solicitors based in our Galway office.
 If you or your family have any questions about this article please contact Johan at 091 865 000 or firstname.lastname@example.org.